-As Academic Laboratory Manager for the Department of Geosciences at Princeton University, Laurel Goodell develops laboratory curricula, teaches lab sections, leads field trips, trains and supervises graduate student teaching assistants, and works with several professional development programs for school teachers.
+As Academic Laboratory Manager for the Department of Geosciences at Princeton University, Laurel Goodell develops laboratory curricula, teaches, leads field trips, trains and supervises graduate student teaching assistants, and works with professional development programs for school teachers.

 Students analyze discharge records of streams or rivers of interest to them using on-line USGS NWIS data.

-Reinventing the Introductory Geology Course for Engineering and Other Quantitatively-able Students part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Essays
+Reinventing the Introductory Geology Course for Engineering and Other Quantitatively-able Students part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Essays

 Laurel Goodell, Geosciences, Princeton University Our fairly traditional GEO203: Physical Geology had for years served as entry into the department.
 However, enrollment in the course had been steadily declining; ...

-Emphasizing the science in geoscience part of Integrate:Workshops:Teaching the Methods of Geoscience:Essays
+Emphasizing the science in geoscience part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Essays

 Emphasizing the Science in Geoscience Laurel Goodell, Geosciences, Princeton University Geoscience was not part of the curriculum when I went through the New Jersey public schools.
 Things have certainly improved ...